NguyenAn2812/vichartvqa-deeplearning/README.md

 - **B2** uses **greedy decoding** (`do_sample=False`) at inference for reproducibility.
 - For A2, the Encoder/Classifier weights are **transferred from A1's Phase 1** checkpoint (`strict=False`), so only the Transformer Decoder learns from scratch in Phase 2.
 - BERTScore for B2 uses `xlm-roberta-base` instead of a Vietnamese-specific model for better stability on T4.
-- Best model weights for A1/A2 are saved in **FP16** (half precision) to reduce checkpoint file size."# vichartvqa-deeplearning"
+- Best model weights for A1/A2 are saved in **FP16** (half precision) to reduce checkpoint file size.